top of page

 Deep Drain

-These types of drains are a combination of surface and blind French drains.
-They are installed underground with perforated tubes, but also have a grate on top to collect water on the surface.
+These types of drains are installed underground with perforated tubes, but also have a gravel on top to collect water on the surface.

 Depending on the amount of water that collects in the area, more than one pipe may be used, as the diameter of the pipe will affect the amount of water that can flow.